altaga/Polkasend-APAC-Hackathon/README.md

 # Appendix I:

-APIs utilizadas para transferir assets segun la parachain o token.
+APIs used to transfer assets according to the parachain or token.

 Acala USD: